Here We Start

 Carefully and Patiently

 I clearly remember what Saturdays were like when I was growing up.

 I’d wake up early in the morning, have breakfast, and then get my ‘work clothes’ on, ready to head to the workshop, in the garage.

 On the wall at the back there was a panel where all the tools were: spanners, screwdrivers, the drill, the saw, hammers and the soldering iron.
 Oh how I loved the soldering iron, it was such a magical tool to me.
-The spanners and screwdrivers were arranged in size order: ‘so they’re organised and easy to find’.
+The spanners and screwdrivers were arranged in size order: ‘So they’re organised and easy to find’, I was told.

 Below the panel was the workbench, which ran along the whole length of the wall, with boxes full of nails and screws, nuts and bolts, pins, washers and everything we needed for our tasks.

 We devoted ourselves to what I loved most; taking things apart, fixing them, putting them back together: the blender, the radio, the vacuum cleaner, the record player… anything that appeared to be broken.
 We dismantled them, retraced the wires, screws and mechanisms to find out what was the cause of the problem.

 We took apart, we fixed, we put together again, over and over again if we needed to.
 We didn’t always get it right first time.

 We kept on taking them apart, repairing them and putting them back together until we had fixed everything.
 Back in working order, most of the time.